FrancescoPaci/beTest/README.md

   2) launch from cmd: npm install copyfiles -g (needed only for point 5.2)
   3) from CMD go in client root and launch: npm install
   4) make maven clean install of project
-  5)
+  5) choose A or B:
-  a) for 2 server (BE e FE) (developer mode) from client root launch: "npm start"
-     then launch the MAIN that is in java class TestApplication.
+    A) for 2 server (BE e FE) (developer mode) from client root launch: "npm start" then launch the MAIN that is in java class TestApplication.
        Application respond on url: http://localhost:4200/

-  b) for 1 server (BE) (production mode) from client root launch: "npm run build"
-     then launch the MAIN that is in java class TestApplication.
+    B) for 1 server (BE) (production mode) from client root launch: "npm run build" then launch the MAIN that is in java class TestApplication.
        Application respond on url: http://localhost:8080/

   N.B.) for send mail with gmail need to abilitate 2 step password in gmail and create the app code for mail service
       and set it like spring.mail.password in file application.properties